Amber Wisner: International career

-Wisner has competed on behalf of the United States in various national youth teams since 2007, including at the 2008 FIFA U-17 Women's World Cup.
+Wisner competed on behalf of the United States in various national youth teams since 2007, including at the 2008 FIFA U-17 Women's World Cup.
 As a member of the U-20 national team, she represented the United States at the 2010 FIFA U-20 Women's World Cup in Germany and won the 2010 CONCACAF Women's U-20 Championship.
 She was a captain of the U-23 national team.

 On November 10, 2013, Wisner made her debut for the USWNT team against Brazil in a friendly; started in the match and played 81 minutes.